mcpython4-coding/Documentation/mcpython/client/rendering/window.md

         function print_profiler(self, dt=None)

-            will print the enabled profiler(s)
+            Will print the enabled profiler(s)
             todo: move to separated Profiler class

         function reset_caption(self)

-            will set the caption of the window to the default one
+            Will set the caption of the window to the default one

         function set_exclusive_mouse(self, exclusive)